-Secretary Dysart received communications back from the President about the revised Constitution and Bylaws.
+Secretary Dysart stated she received communications back from the President about the revised Constitution and Bylaws.
 The President requests further action on the documents.
-Secretary Dysart will meet with Senior Vice President and Chief of Staff of the University, Jon Dudas and Vice President, Executive Office of the President, Craig Henderson for additional guidance.
-Dysart encouraged the Faculty Senate to view the shared version of the Constitution and Bylaws, letter from the President, and three voting reports
+Secretary Dysart stated she will meet with Senior Vice President and Chief of Staff of the University, Jon Dudas and Vice President, Executive Office of the President, Craig Henderson for additional guidance.
+Secretary Dysart stated she encourages the Faculty Senate to view the shared version of the Constitution and Bylaws, letter from the President, and three voting reports.